Paintings are taking over the basement!

 So far, I can still organize them chronologically.
 I know when each was created and, for many, I remember the thought process or radio program I indulged in while dipping my paintbrush into acrylic and daubing it onto canvas.

-They form a history, more than three years old, that extends weekly with each new creation.
+They form a history, more than five years old, that extends weekly with each new creation.

-Not to be presumptuous or anything, but if you find a painting you like, please know that, unless otherwise stated, it is for sale.
-These are all photographs of my paintings, so do not believe that the actual painting is exactly portrayed here by photography.
+If you find a painting you like, please know that, unless otherwise stated, it is for sale.
+These are all photographs of my paintings, so do not believe that the actual painting is accurately and exactly portrayed here by photography.